-Chronic absenteeism is defined as any student who misses more than 10% of the total school days for which they are enrolled.
+Chronic absenteeism is defined as missing more than 10% of the total school days for which a student is enrolled.
 The evaluation team was provided with absenteeism data for 263 children whose families participated in the PAT program between FY17 and FY19.
 To evaluate whether participation in the PAT program impacted absenteeism, data from these 263 children from the PAT program ("treatment group") were compared with data from a comparison group of children whose families did not participate in the PAT program ("comparison group").
+Note that the sample size was limited by child age, similar to KRA data described in the previous section.
+Many children in families receiving PAT services were not old enough to have school attendance data during the evaluation period.